Subscribie/docs/tasks/tools/install-subscribiecli.rst

     --help  Show this message and exit.

   Commands:
-    init       Initalise a new subscribie project
+    init       Initialise a new subscribie project
-    initdb     Initalise the database
+    initdb     Initialise the database
     migrate    Run latest migrations
     newtheme   Create new theme
     run        Run subscribie